As we move away from the more traditional burial or scattering of remains, it is increasingly asked: can an ornament be made out of ashes?

 I admit to a certain reluctance to the request, finding it a bit odd to want to hang on to such a tangible part of Mam.
 However Howard said yes, and made her a set of three different size stylized angels from the moulds we had already designed.
 We took the angels with us when we went to stay with her in the June, and I had a complete change of opinion immediately that she opened the parcel.
 She was so delighted, the look on her face was so happy.
 She explained that she had always felt that; because she had lived abroad for so many years, that she had missed out on spending time going out with Mam to do the normal everyday things that mothers and daughters do; going for a coffee, visiting the shops.
 Now she could take Mam everywhere.
 And she does.

-Even better, her granddaughter daughter works as cabin crew for a worldwide Airline and flies to many wonderful destinations.
+Even better, her daughter works as cabin crew for a worldwide Airline and flies to many wonderful destinations.
 She was particularly close to Nana and found her loss hard.
-She also has a set of angels and Mam now travels constantly all over the world fulfilling a long held but often denied wish to see other places and spend time with her family.
+She also now has a set of angels and Nana travels constantly all over the world fulfilling a long held but often denied wish to see other places and spend time with her family.

 Howard and I now provide a bespoke service for creating a personal ornament or a classic photo frame from cremated human or pet remains.
 Which gives you an art piece that is truly unique.

 Only your loved one’s ashes and our own casting process, combine to make our lasting memorial ornaments.
 We use own unique method that we have invented for reconstituting marble but with ashes.
 Starting from our own sculpture in modeller's clay, we make a range of our own moulds for you to chose from.
 We then use to these make your lasting piece from the ashes you provide.
 Each ornament in cremated ashes has it’s own colour utilising the natural colour of the remains, the choice of design is limited only by your imagination.